Jose Trevino Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks ninth in the league.
+- The Rangers pitching staff ranks 11th in the league with a collective 9.2 strikeouts per nine innings.

-- The Rangers have a 3.67 team ERA that ranks eighth across all MLB pitching staffs.
+- The Rangers' 3.68 team ERA ranks ninth among all league pitching staffs.

-- Rangers pitchers combine to surrender the second-fewest home runs in baseball (18 total, 0.8 per game).
+- Rangers pitchers combine to allow the fourth-fewest home runs in baseball (21 total, 0.8 per game).

-- Heaney (2-1 with a 4.34 ERA and 20 strikeouts in 18 2/3 innings pitched) gets the start for the Rangers, his fifth of the season.
+- deGrom makes the start for the Rangers, his sixth of the season.
+He is 2-0 with a 3.04 ERA and 43 strikeouts in 26 2/3 innings pitched.

-- The lefty's last appearance came on Saturday against the Oakland Athletics, when he went six innings, surrendering two earned runs while giving up five hits.
+- The right-hander's last time out came on Sunday against the Oakland Athletics, when he tossed six innings, surrendering one earned run while giving up three hits.

-- The 31-year-old has an ERA of 4.34, with 9.6 strikeouts per nine innings, in four games this season.
-Opponents have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.